blackhammer116/printf/README.md

 output:
 something to be printed 10
 ````
-supported identifiers:
+supported identifiers:</br>
-	* %d: to print decimal number.
+- %d: to print decimal number.
-	* %x: to print hexadecimal number.
+- %x: to print hexadecimal number.
 	* decimal to hex supported.
-	* %b: to print binary.
+- %b: to print binary.
-		*decimal to binary supported.
+	* decimal to binary supported.
-	* %s: to print string.
+- %s: to print string.
-	* %c: to print character.
+- %c: to print character.
 compilation:
 - gcc printf/*.c {your c files and main file}.c